 Our Halloween Fireplace Mantel Ideas was sponsored by Lowe’s as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.
+Originally published Oct 20, 2017: these Haunted Halloween Fireplace Mantel ideas have been updated for your convenience.

 Just watch this video for a fun haunted reveal!
 Then keep reading to discover how I put it all together.